<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 • Read legacy NgModule-based codebases and migrate selectively to standalone components and signals.

-• Unit-test components with Jest and write end-to-end tests with Playwright.
+• Unit-test components with Vitest (the Angular 22 default) and write end-to-end tests with Playwright.

 Training Materials